MicrosoftDocs/Hololens/hololens/shared-aad-accounts.md

 **Problem:  The sign in attempt fails!**

 **Solution:**  Check that you’ve properly configured CBA following the instructions on [How to configure Azure AD certificate-based authentication](/azure/active-directory/authentication/how-to-certificate-based-authentication).
 Also, check out the [FAQ on Azure AD certificate-based authentication (CBA) FAQ](/azure/active-directory/authentication/certificate-based-authentication-faq).
-Sometimes it may be helpful to debug this on a Windows desktop device first: [Windows smart card sign-in using Azure Active Directory certificate-based authentication](/azure/active-directory/authentication/concept-certificate-based-authentication-smartcard).
+Sometimes it may be helpful to try these debug steps on a Windows desktop device first: [Windows smart card sign-in using Azure Active Directory certificate-based authentication](/azure/active-directory/authentication/concept-certificate-based-authentication-smartcard).

-## Appendix A -- ConfigureSharedAccount XML Schema
+## Appendix A--ConfigureSharedAccount XML Schema

-## Appendix B -- ConfigureSharedAccount XML Examples
+## Appendix B--ConfigureSharedAccount XML Examples

-Require the issuer certificate have a subject of CN=yourCA, DC=Test:
+Require that the issuer certificate has a subject of CN=yourCA, DC=Test:

-Require the issuer certificate have a specified thumbprint:
+Require that the issuer certificate has a specified thumbprint:

-Require the issuer certificate have a specified thumbprint and that the client certificate have EKUs with OIDs 1.2.3.4.5.6 and 1.2.3.4.5.7:
+Require that the issuer certificate has a specified thumbprint and that the client certificate has EKUs with OIDs 1.2.3.4.5.6 and 1.2.3.4.5.7:

 Note that EKUs 1.3.6.1.4.1.311.20.2.2 (Smartcard Logon) and 1.3.6.1.5.5.7.3.2 (Client Authentication) are always required regardless of whether they’re in this list.

-## Appendix C -- Example device setup script
+## Appendix C--Example device setup script